ndore444/dore.tech/README.md

 ### Object Oriented

 A collection of assignments from the ObjecteOriented class at Univerisity of Colorado Denver.
+A couple good examples of larger scale C++ projects

 [Object Oriented GitHub Link](https://github.com/ndore444/ObjectOriented)

+### Data Structures

+Assignments from the Data Structures class

 ### SehnSucht